Skip to the content.

-From November 2023 until February 2024, I interned with Microsoft Research Cambridge, where I worked on diffusion models, stable diffusion, and briefly neural ODEs.
+From November 2023 until February 2024, I interned with Microsoft Research, Cambridge, where I worked on diffusion models, stable diffusion, and briefly neural ODEs.
 We did some internal theoretical work on these, analysing their SDEs and ODEs.
-(Patent coming soon!)
+(Patented.)

 I hold a BSc in Computer Science from EPFL with an exchange year at Imperial College London, and an MSc in Advanced Computer Science from the University of Oxford.
 I was also awarded the Tony Hoare Prize for the best MSc thesis of the year, Information Theoretic Perspectives on Graph Neural Networks.